laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::{dropdown} **Table 1.** A high-level overview of lakehouse technologies.

-¹ LaminDB guarantees storage ↔ metadata consistency, not row-level ACID inserts into Parquet the way Iceberg and DuckLake do.
+¹ LaminDB [guarantees data ↔ metadata consistency through ACID operations](https://docs.lamin.ai/faq/acid.md), but does not guarantee row-level ACID transactions for tables the way Iceberg and DuckLake do.

 ² See the Time travel section.